 - fraud or tax evasion involving more than $10,000

-- theft or violent crime with a sentence order of at least one (1) year
+- theft or violent crime with a sentence order of at least one (1) year8

-Aliens arrested for any crime in Nevada are advised to retain experienced counsel as soon as possible.
-They may be able to persuade the prosecutor to dismiss the case or reduce it to a non-deportable offense.
-Learn more about the criminal defense of immigrants in Nevada.
+Aliens arrested for any crime in the state of Nevada are advised to retain experienced counsel as soon as possible.
+You may be able to persuade the prosecutor to dismiss the case or reduce it to a non-deportable offense.

 In California?
 Go to our page on California crime laws.

 In Colorado?
 Go to our page on Colorado crime laws.

 - NRS 193.120.

 - NRS 193.130.
 Categories and punishment of felonies.